Fourier transforms and a filtration on the Lagrangian cobordism group of tori: Fourier transform

 We now construct the mirror to $\mcal F$.
 For this one must first understand what is the mirror to $A^\vee$.
 Before proceeding formally let us make the following heuristic observation.
 According to the SYZ philosophy, the mirror to a symplectic manifold $\pi:X \to B$ together with a given Lagrangian torus fibration (and a section) should be the complex space $Y = TB/T_\Z B$.
 A pair

 of a Lagrangian torus fiber $F_b = \pi\inv(b)$ equipped with an $S^1$-local system can be thought of as an element in the group

 which is a subset of $Y$.
 That is: \emph{Lagrangian torus fibers equipped with local systems correspond to points in the mirror $Y$}.
-Similarly, Lagrangian sections of $\pi$ should correspond to line bundles on $Y$.
-A homological mirror symmetry equivalence $\mcal Fuk(X) \simeq D^bCoh(Y)$ is then expected to map Lagrangian torus fibers to skyscraper sheaves of points, and Lagrangian sections to line bundles.
+Similarly, Lagrangian sections of $\pi$ should correspond to line bundles on $Y$.\footnote{To see this, recall there is an identification between $H^1(\Aff)$ and Hamiltonian isotopy classes of Lagrangian sections, see \Cref{eq:H1Affasquotient}.
+It is a feature of the construction of the mirror space $\Pi: Y(B) \to B$ (see \cite[Section 2]{abouzaid2014family} that there is a map of sheaves of abelian groups $\Pi^*: \Aff \to \mcal O^*(Y(B))$, which sends an affine function $a + bx$ to a monomial $t^a z^b$.
+Thus there is a group homomorphism $H^1(B,\Aff) \to H^1(Y(B),\mcal O^*(Y(B))$.
+Given a Lagrangian section corresponding to a class in $H^1(\Aff)$, the corresponding line bundle on $Y(B)$ is the one classified by the image of this class under this map.} A homological mirror symmetry equivalence $\mcal Fuk(X) \simeq D^bCoh(Y)$ is then expected to map Lagrangian torus fibers to skyscraper sheaves of points, and Lagrangian sections to line bundles.

 By definition, $A^\vee$ parametrizes isomorphism classes of degree zero line bundles on $A$.
 The heuristics above then suggest that, if $\pi':X' \to B'$ is the mirror Lagrangian torus fibration to $A^\vee$, then its Lagrangian torus fibers should correspond to (Hamiltonian isotopy classes of) sections of $X \to B$ which are homologous to the zero-section (these are the sections corresponding to degree-zero line bundles).
 Such sections are precisely constant sections.
 Similarly, since $(A^\vee)^\vee \cong A$ (see \Cref{rmk:Aveevee}) we have that $A$ parametrizes isomorphism classes of degree-zero line bundles on $A^\vee$.
 It follows that constant sections of $X' \to B'$ should correspond to Lagrangian torus fibers of $\pi:X \to B$.
 It is then natural to propose